 Learn More about these discharge certificates and when they are issued: Each branch of the military most likely publishes a guide for discharge certificates.
 Here is the latest from the USAF Reserves: AFI 36-3202, Separation Documents.
 It covers when certain forms are issued, and why.

 As alluded to in the reader question, a DD Form 214 is often required by the VA and other benefits organizations to qualify for veterans benefits.
 It is the key to proving military service and qualifying for a variety of veterans benefits.
 Because of this, a veteran’s DD Form 214 is probably his or her most valuable military document.

 The instructions the veteran receives with the DD Form 214 are simple: Don’t lose it!
 (It’s OK if you did; we will how you how to get a replacement further down the page).

-Members of the Reserve Corp only receive a DD Form 214 when they served on active duty.
+Members of the Reserve Corp only receive a DD Form 214 when they served on active duty – usually after initial training, and after separating from active duty after serving at least 90 consecutive days.
 If you served in the Guard or Reserves, but were never activated, you may not have a DD Form 214.
 This is the case even if you successfully and honorably served your term.
 Guard and Reserve members who complete their term of service are issued a DD Form 256 (Honorable Discharge Certificate) or DD Form 257 (General Discharge Certificate) upon completion of their term.

 If you were activated while part of the Reserves, then you should have a DD Form 214.
 However, some older Guard or Reserve members have reported they don’t remember receiving a physical form.
-If this is the case, and you should have received a DD Form 214, then you will need to contact the National Archives to obtain a copy of your DD Form 214.
+If you believe you should have received a DD Form 214, then you will need to contact your unit, your branch of service, or the National Archives to obtain a copy of your DD Form 214.

 How to get Copies of Your Records